Glam rock: Relationship to the LGBT community

-The glam rock scene that emerged in early 1970s London included numerous openly bisexual musicians, including Queen's Freddie Mercury, Elton John, and David Bowie.
+The glam rock scene that emerged in early 1970s London included numerous artists who identified as bisexual or later came out, including Queen's Freddie Mercury, Elton John, and David Bowie.
 Medium's Claudia Perry felt that "Glam rock was a queer paradise of sorts.
 Watching Mick Ronson and Bowie frolic onstage gave hope to every queer kid in the world.
 John's flamboyancy was also of great comfort.
 Marc Bolan of T. Rex is still the subject of speculation (a friend who worked at Creem remembers him coming on to just about everyone when he came through Detroit, but this clearly isn't definitive)."
 Glam rock also helped to normalise androgynous fashion.
 Jobriath, the rock scene's first openly gay star, was also part of the glam rock scene.

 Glam rock hits "Walk on the Wild Side" by Lou Reed and "Rebel Rebel" by David Bowie also brought attention to non-heteronormative situations in the world of rock.
 When discussing "Rebel Rebel", Tim Bowers of The New York Times recalls that "glam's vocals had a fruity theatricality, supporting lyrics that presented as a boast: 'Your mother can't tell if you're a boy or a girl.'
 Glam was butch and femme at once: bisexuality in sound."

 The Rocky Horror Show, soundtracked by primarily glam rock, was a keystone of LGBTQ media in the 1970s.
-A song from the show, "Sweet Transvestite", was noted as "the first big, glam rock aria of the musical" and that glam rock "was a queering (or camping) of the genre of rock music" in the book Trans Representations in Contemporary, Popular Cinema.
+A song from the show, "Sweet Transvestite", first performed by Tim Curry (as Dr. Frank-N-Furter) in the West End, was noted as "the first big, glam rock aria of the musical" and that glam rock "was a queering (or camping) of the genre of rock music" in the book Trans Representations in Contemporary, Popular Cinema.
 The musical Hedwig and the Angry Inch (1998) also used glam rock to tell the story of a gender-affirming surgery gone awry.
-In discussing why glam rock was used for Hedwig, the article goes on to say "by showcasing a more fluid approach to gender expression, glam rock artists like David Bowie, Marc Bolan, and Freddie Mercury became icons for the LGBTQ+ community.
+In discussing why glam rock was used for Hedwig, the article goes on to say:

+"By showcasing a more fluid approach to gender expression, glam rock artists like David Bowie, Marc Bolan, and Freddie Mercury became icons for the LGBTQ+ community.
 They helped pave the way for greater acceptance and understanding."